Building a binary tree problem¶

 into[ 9 | 3 | 1 2 7 ]

-. - Based on the division results of
+. - According to the split of the

 inorder

-, it is easy to determine the number of nodes in the left and right subtrees as 1 and 3, respectively, thus dividingpreorder
+sequence, it is straightforward to determine that the left and right subtrees contain 1 and 3 nodes, respectively, so we can split thepreorder

-Based on the above division method, we have now obtained the index intervals of the root, left subtree, and right subtree in preorder
+Based on the above division method, we have now obtained the index ranges of the root, left subtree, and right subtree in the preorder

 and inorder

-.
-To describe these index intervals, we need the help of several pointer variables.
+sequences.
+To describe these index ranges, we use several pointer variables.

 preorder

-be denoted as . - Let the index of the current tree's root node in
+sequence be denoted as \(i\). - Let the index of the current tree's root node in the

 inorder

-be denoted as . - Let the index interval of the current tree in
+sequence be denoted as \(m\). - Let the index range of the current tree in the

 inorder

-As shown in the table below, the above variables can represent the index of the root node in preorder
+As shown in the table below, these variables represent the root node’s index in the preorder

-as well as the index intervals of the subtrees in inorder
+sequence and the index ranges of the subtrees in the inorder

 Table